ibm-cloud-docs/FileStorage/faqs.md

 Controlled Failover does one last sync before it breaks the mirror process.
 The Immediate Failover immediately breaks the mirror and activates the replica volume.

-## My storage appears offline/read-only.
-Why did this happen and how do I fix it?
+## My storage appears offline or read-only.
+Why did it happen and how do I fix it?
 {: faq}

 There are a couple of scenarios where a host (bare metal or VM) loses connection to the storage however briefly and as a result, the host considers that storage read-only to avoid data corruption.
-Most of the time the loss of connectivity is network related but the status of the storage remains read-only from the host's perspective even when the network connection is restored.
+Most of the time the loss of connectivity is network-related but the status of the storage remains read-only from the host's perspective even when the network connection is restored.

 This issue can be observed with virtual drives of VMs on a network-attached datastore (NFS protocol).
-To resolve, confirm that the network path between the Storage and the Host is clear, and that there's no maintenance/outage currently in progress.
+To resolve, confirm that the network path between the Storage and the Host is clear, and that there's no maintenance or outage currently in progress.
 Then, unmount and mount the storage volume.
 If the volume is still read-only, restart the host.

 For mounting instructions, see the following topics.
 - [Accessing {{site.data.keyword.filestorage_short}} on Linux](/docs/infrastructure/FileStorage?topic=FileStorage-mountingLinux)